Ragnarokkr/chrome-i18n/doc/monolith.md

 ### DATABASE Descriptor

 The `database` descriptor is required only in this mode.
-It allows the developer to define the whole database of translated terms for all the languages supported by your application.
+It allows you to define the whole database of translated terms for all the languages supported by your application.

 As you can see, the fields used inside this descriptor are pretty the same you already use when write by hand every single localization file, with just something